 It is really important that you work closely with your mental health team to create a care plan that means that your child and you as a family are receiving the appropriate support to ensure that your child is kept safe and well.
 As services we must endeavour to work collaboratively with you and ensure that we listen to your voice in agreeing an appropriate plan.
 Whilst for the majority of young people we should be able to offer this care in the community, sometimes when a child’s mental health deteriorates and it is too difficult to keep them safe at home we may need to consider an admission to a psychiatric unit, which can be an ‘informal’ voluntary admission or under section of the Mental Health Act.

-People who have a diagnosis of ASC and/or a Learning Disability and who are at risk of admission should be registered on a Dynamic Support Register and offered a Community Education and Treatment Review (CETR) to see whether they are safe, in the right place, and to understand their plans for the future.
+People who have a diagnosis of Autism and/or a Learning Disability and who are at risk of admission should be registered on a Dynamic Support Register and offered a Community Education and Treatment Review (CETR) to see whether they are safe, in the right place, and to understand their plans for the future.
 Recommendations from community CETRs can involve support from specialist health teams, local authority respite care, voluntary agencies, short breaks, and self-advocate and carer organisations providing support.

 By understanding people’s needs and recognising early signs that might lead to a crisis it means that extra support can be put in place quickly, so the person doesn’t end up going into hospital unnecessarily and if a hospital admission is needed they can be involved to ensure that when they are discharged, ongoing appropriate support is offered in the community.